RC Toy Safety Guidelines

 When it comes to toy safety, there is no such thing as too cautious.
 That's why it's so important that toy manufacturers adhere to the latest safety regulations.
 With modern manufacturing facilities and tight quality control, they can be confident that their products meet the highest standards.

 From its earliest days, our company has placed a high premium on both the quality and safety of our remote control toys.
 Double E Toys manufacturing process start with only the safest and most carefully-chosen raw materials, and we test each batch of materials thoroughly before it goes to the molding machines.

-At Double E Toys, we understand that the functionality and power of remote control toys is an important toys safety aspect to consider (physical and mechanical hazards).
+At Double E Toys, we understand that the functionality and power of battery operated toys is an important toys safety aspect to consider (physical and mechanical hazards).
 Many of our RC construction series toys include moving parts like RC excavator arm and boom or RC dump truck moving trailer.
-We keep the power low to keep children safe while playing with our RC vehicles, but same time enough functional so the vehicles can well imitate moves and functions of the real life counterparts.
+We keep the power low to keep very young children safe while playing with our RC vehicles, but same time enough functional so the vehicles can well imitate moves and functions of the real life counterparts.

 Toy packaging should absolutely be designed in a visually appealing way that will capture the attention of children, it is also important that the packaging contains toy instructions for toy safety.
 By including toy instructions on the packaging, we help to educate parents and guardians on toy safety, ultimately helping to keep children safe.
 The packaging also includes information on the recommended age range for the toy, as well as warnings or cautionary statements.
 In addition to the general safety information that is included on packaging, our manual provides complete safety instructions for assembly and use.